A Practical Guide to Loft Conversions in Glasgow

 Planning permission for a dormer loft conversion

-Dormers, which add the most usable floor space and headroom, can be sometimes restricted in terms of planning approval.
-While rear dormers are generally allowed, front-facing dormers, especially in conservation areas, will require permission.
+Dormers, which add the most usable floor space and headroom, can sometimes be restricted in terms of planning approval.
+For most loft conversions, rear dormers are generally allowed, however, front-facing dormers, especially in conservation areas, will require permission.

 Timeframe: